Bulk operations on changesets

 - Commenting: Post a comment on all selected changesets.
 This can be particularly useful for pinging people, reminding them to take a look at the changeset, or posting your favorite emoji 🦡.

-- Detach: Only available in the archived tab.
-Detach a selection of changesets from the batch change to remove them from the archived tab.
+- Detach: Detach a selection of changesets from the batch change to remove them from the archived tab.

 - Re-enqueue: Re-enqueues the pending changes for all selected changesets that failed.

-open.
-Tries to merge the selected changesets on the code hosts.
+- Experimental Merge: Tries to merge the selected changesets on the code hosts.
 Due to the nature of changesets, there are many states in which a changeset is not mergeable.
-This won’t break the entire bulk operation, but single changesets may not be merged after the run for this reason.
+This won't break the entire bulk operation, but single changesets may not be merged after the run for this reason.
 The bulk operations tab lists those where merging failed below the bulk operation in that case.
 In the confirmation modal, you can select to merge using the squash merge strategy.
-This is supported on both GitHub and GitLab, but not on Bitbucket Server / Bitbucket Data Center.
+This is supported on GitHub, GitLab, and Bitbucket Cloud, but not on Bitbucket Server / Bitbucket Data Center.
 In this case, regular merges are always used for merging the changesets.